phpsgi/phpsgi/SPEC.md

 If your Buffer supports `seek`, you can implements your buffer class with interface `PHPSGI\Buffer\SeekableBuffer`.

-The minimal requirement is compatible with the implementation of event extension's `EventBuffer` <http://php.net/manual/en/eventbuffer.read.php>.
+The minimal requirement also conforms to the implementation of event extension's `EventBuffer` <http://php.net/manual/en/eventbuffer.read.php>.